 Clad in midnight blue and chased in gold, the original Asus ZenBook 3 was lauded for its bold, unconventional style.
 It was a gorgeous laptop, but it had a few flaws.
-Its successor, the Asus ZenBook 3 Deluxe, aims to set things right.
-During our Asus ZenBook 3 Deluxe review, we found that this little thing was just full of surprises, and the addition of new eighth-generation Intel Core processors accounts for only one of our revelations.
+Its successor, the Asus ZenBook 3 Deluxe, aimed to set things right.
+During our time with it, we found that this little thing was just full of surprises, and the addition of new eighth-generation Intel Core processors accounts for only one of our revelations.

-Asus shipped us its newest machine equipped with an Intel Core i7-8550U processor, 16GB of RAM, a 512GB PCIe solid state drive, and a 14-inch 1080p display panel, all at a retail price of $1,700.
-The ZenBook 3 Deluxe is otherwise identical to the machine that we reviewed earlier this year, with internals that aren’t very different from the original ZenBook, and with an overall silhouette that is very similar — just stretched out to 14 inches.
+Asus shipped us its newest machine equipped with an Intel Core i7-8550U processor, 16GB of RAM, a 512GB PCIe solid state drive, and a 14-inch 1080p display panel, all at a retail price of $1,700 (on sale for $1,400).
+The ZenBook 3 Deluxe was otherwise identical to the machine that we reviewed earlier in 2016, with internals that aren’t very different from the original ZenBook, and with an overall silhouette that is very similar — just stretched out to 14 inches.

-This laptop is full of pleasant surprises, so let’s dig into it.
+This laptop is full of interesting tidbits, so let’s dig into it.

 Asus decided to stick with its winning design for the ZenBook 3 Deluxe, with a few small refinements.
 It’s still that deep Royal Blue, and the lid still features that opulent gold finish around its edge.